A learning disability is an impairment in reading, writing, and/or math not explained by overall intellectual functioning.

 The cause is neurological—it is not a reflection of motivation or laziness and cannot be overcome by sheer willpower.

 The only way a learning disability can be diagnosed is by neuropsychological testing or neuropsychological assessment, also called psychoeducational testing.
+The Center for Cognitive Assessment offers learning disability and dyslexia testing in NYC and Chicago to discover and evaluate neuropsychological impairments that may be affecting you or a loved one.

 Workplace, Test or School Accommodations

-Hi Dr. Van Gorp,
+Dear Dr. van Gorp,

 We test children and adults for these conditions.